SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 generate the key value.
 After saving, you will see the key value.
 Copy it in a safe place, because you will not see it anymore.

+**Note:**
+Please ensure that the listed reply URL ends with a trailing slash as shown in below screenshot.

 ![Azure AD - Application Configuration - Client Secret](./Figures/Fig-06-Azure-AD-App-Config-01.png)

 Scroll down a little bit more in the UI and configure the Application permissions, within